 Last week, we talked about the nutrient-rich soil called Terra Preta.
 It’s a human-made soil which has great advantages for agriculture and can help combat climate change because it stores carbon.
+In addition, Terra Preta sanitation offers a sustainable approach to human waste management.

 In order to make sure that all pathogens in human excrements are neutralized, two steps have to be completed: lacto-fermentation and vermicomposting.
+These techniques are crucial for effective Terra Preta sanitation practices.

 The result of this process is both a productive use of our toilet’s excrements as well as the production of nutrient-rich soil.
 We then have made a better resource use of what we used to consider waste.